-In February 2014, the United States District Court for the District of Columbia (Court) entered a new consent judgment reflecting the agreement reached among Ocwen, the Consumer Financial Protection Bureau (CFPB), 49 states and the District of Columbia requiring Ocwen to provide \$2 billion in consumer relief and comply with the Settlement servicing standards.2 Joseph A. Smith, Jr. was appointed to the position of Monitor under the consent judgment.
+The United States District Court for the District of Columbia (Court) entered a new consent judgment in February 2014 reflecting the agreement reached among Ocwen, the Consumer Financial Protection Bureau (CFPB), 49 states and the District of Columbia requiring Ocwen to provide \$2 billion in consumer relief and comply with the Settlement servicing standards.2 Joseph A. Smith, Jr. was appointed to the position of Monitor under the consent judgment.
 OMSO Ocwen, LLC, a single-member nonprofit subsidiary of OMSO, was formed to assist the Monitor with his duties in respect to that consent judgment.3

-OMSO ST
+OMSO SunTrust